Study Links Molecular “On Switch” to Possible Treatment for Pediatric Brain Tumors

 When OTX2 was suppressed by the researchers, there was a significant reduction in the expression of genes that may contribute to the uncontrolled growth of medulloblastoma cells.
 One example is the kinase NEK2 which may be targeted by a class of drugs known as kinase inhibitors.
 “Our research suggests that we should find ways to inhibit the function of OTX2 or its target genes,” Rivera says.
 This would deter enhancer elements from promoting tumor growth,and will form the basis of future research efforst aimed at identifying new treatments.
 For now, clinicians use a combination of therapies, including surgery, radiation and chemotherapy to treat medulloblastoma.

 This work was performed in Dr. Rivera’s laboratory in collaboration with colleagues at Mass General and other institutions and was generously supported by A Kids’ Brain Tumor Cure Foundation.
-Ultimately, Dr. Rivera hopes that additional research and mechanistic insights will lead to new treatments for medulloblastoma.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+Ultimately, Dr. Rivera hopes that additional research and mechanistic insights will lead to new treatments for medulloblastoma.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio